a-type/graphql-cypher/README.md

 ## Inspiration

 Obviously the official [`neo4j-graphql-js`](https://github.com/neo4j-graphql/neo4j-graphql-js) was a huge inspiration for this library.
-I learned a lot by reading over their unit tests and source code, without which I would probably have struggled for far longer trying to understand how to craft the underlying Cypher queries.
+I learned a lot by reading over their output queries, without which I would probably have struggled for far longer trying to understand how to craft the underlying Cypher queries for this library.

 `neo4j-graphql-js` still has a lot of great features which I don't intend to bring to `graphql-cypher`, namely things like automated generation with convention-based parameters.
 I hope that `graphql-cypher` will become a tool geared toward a specific audience of people like me who want full control over their app, and `neo4j-graphql-js` can continue to evolve in the direction of auto-generated schemas and turnkey prototyping solutions.